Supporting Older and Vulnerable Clients Through the Pandemic

 Here to Help

 Whilst the lockdown is ongoing, the office is closed, but we continue to work from our homes, and are available to speak with you in whichever way suits you best, via telephone, video conferencing or email.
-If you would like assistance with any of the issues raised above, please contact Victoria Wood or Charles Fraser.
+If you would like assistance with any of the issues raised above, please contact Victoria Wood.

 Please note the contents of this article are given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.